 If they learn how to do this while they are young, it will certainly help them as they go through life.

-Go to Make Use Of to see the article and a little video of how Justin uses LEGO to organize his time.
+Go to Make Use Of to see the article on how Justin uses LEGO to organize his time.

 For more posts on LEGO try: